Food and Food Establishments

 FOR FOOD ESTABLISHMENTS

-Per PA Governor Wolf, restaurants and bars in Allegheny, Bucks, Chester, Delaware, and Montgomery Counties are required to temporarily close for “dining in” although they can provide takeout and delivery food orders to customers if they choose.
-Takeout, delivery and drive-through food service continues to be allowed.
+While restaurants and bars are only able to allow 50% occupancy for indoor dining, they can provide takeout and delivery food orders to customers if they choose.
 Walk-in, order and leave at a facility is acceptable.
 Additionally, they have the right to close if they choose.

 During this time please follow the advice below and encourage food handlers to do the same: